Heavybullets8/HeavySetup/docs/applications/qbittorrent/installation.md

 ## VPN

 - Using a Wireguard setup
-- Add your LAN network to the killswitch section (the interal 172.16.0.0/12 isn't necessary anymore)
+- Add your LAN network to the killswitch section (the internal 172.16.0.0/12 isn't necessary anymore)

 ![!Storage: NZBGet](images/vpn.png)